Why It Matters

 The Challenge: A Strong System Slowed by Scale

-A Fortune 100 consumer technology company had built a powerful experimentation pipeline — one that fueled product innovation across its digital ecosystem.
-But as the platform grew, so did its complexity.
-Manual approvals, fragmented workflows, and inconsistent tools created friction that slowed development cycles and added risk.
+A Fortune 100 consumer technology company built a powerful experimentation pipeline — one that fueled product innovation across its digital ecosystem.
+As the platform grew, so did its complexity; manual approvals, fragmented workflows, and inconsistent tools created friction that slowed development cycles and added risk.
 Rather than patch over the pain points, the company sought a bold transformation to reduce this risk: to turn a solid foundation into a modern, scalable, and self-service experimentation platform.

 The Goals